roytang/blog/content/post/2021/01/weeknotes-01-24/index.md

 - Someone made [a Mandalorian trailer in the style of old-school spaghetti westerns](https://www.youtube.com/watch?v=IJH_RbnrGUs).
 - I like this [random lore generator](https://myk.ninja/loremen)
 - I wrote a bunch of words about [my thoughts on tech censorship and social media](/2021/01/tech-censorship/); there are some relevant links in there, if that kind of thing interests you
+- This [difficult person test](https://www.idrlabs.com/difficult-person/test.php) did the rounds in some of my online groups this week (and sparked some silly discussions about gaming self-assessments)
 - Wow, did I not internet that much or was the internet just boring this week?
 Boring can be good though.

 ### My stuff: